September Massacres: Carmes prison

 In the late afternoon 115 priests in the former convent of Carmelites, detained with the message they would be deported to French Guiana, were massacred in the courtyard with axes, spikes, swords and pistols by people with a strong patois accent.
 They forced the priests one by one to take the oath on the Civil Constitution of the Clergy and "swear to be faithful to the nation and to maintain liberty and equality or die defending it".
 Some priests hid in the choir and behind the altar.
 Several tried to get away by climbing in the trees and over the walls and making their escape through the Rue Cassette.
-Among the dead where Solomon Leclercq and Jacques Jules Bonnaud.
+Among the dead were Solomon Leclercq and Jacques Jules Bonnaud.
 At around 5:00 pm, a group of 200 "Septembriseurs" came to the house of Roland on Place Dauphine to arrest him, but as he was at the ministry they went there.